How Blank Walls Built Community in 7th Grade

 It pained me to start the year with all that “blankness.”
 It didn’t feel very welcoming.
 But soon enough my team and I had an idea to at least get some student work on the walls.

-Our district recently announced a new “Portrait of the Graduate” and had the teachers learn about it through an arts and crafts activity where they created mosaic tiles to display in our district’s high school.
-Our team decided to do the same thing activity – with our students.
+Our district recently announced a new “Portrait of the Graduate” initiative and had the teachers learn about it through an arts and crafts activity where they created mosaic tiles to display in our district’s high school.
+Our team decided to do the same activity – with our seventh graders.

-We introduced the new “Portrait of the Graduate” to our students and they were off and running.
-Above each teacher’s classroom door, students created multiple large tiles for how they were understanding the new Portrait of the Graduate, and they have become a constant reminder of what students are striving to become before leaving our district.
+We introduced the new “Portrait of the Graduate” to our students and they were off and running, creating portraits of the graduates they hoped to be.
+Above each teacher’s classroom door, students created multiple large tiles to display their work, and they have become a constant reminder of what students are striving to become before leaving our district.

 So the first lesson I learned about blank walls: you never know when inspiration will strike.
 Leave space to try something new.
 Collaborate with your students and your colleagues and have faith that the ideas will flow.